RULES & GUIDELINES

 This competition is open to any South Island based dancer (defined as someone who has resided in the South Island for at least 6 of the past 12 months).

 Competitors can only enter ONCE in each category.
-For freestyle categories, dancers may only enter once for any given style (i.e., if a competitor enters the Amateur Salsa freestyle they cannot then enter the Open Salsa Freestyle).
-The exception to this is Pro-Am Freestyle categories which are considered a separate category.
+For freestyle categories, dancers may only enter once for any given style (i.e., if a competitor enters Amateur Salsa freestyle they cannot enter Open Salsa Freestyle).
+The exception to this is Pro-Am Freestyle categories.

 There must be a minimum of 3 registered entries in any given category for the category to take place.
 If the category has less than 3 entries, the organisation reserves the right to merge that category with another.
 Notice will be given to team leaders/competitors about this where applicable.

-Heel caps MUST be worn on the dance floor at all times for all categories where heels are being worn.
+Heel caps MUST be worn on the dance floor at all times when heels are being worn.

 Code of Conduct